thomas-kuntz/medical-ml-predictions/README.md

 You will need `numpy` and `jupyter` to run the file, and besides Python’s standard library, there should be nothing else required.

+The dataset files should be placed in a folder called `dataset` next to the `run.ipynb` file.
 Run the `run.ipynb` file to reproduce our results.
 This includes data cleaning, feature transformation, feature selection, model training, hyperparameter selection, cross-validation, and generation of the predictions on the test set.

 ## Authors